IdeaKing/ARDD/README.md

 *You may have to CD into the correct directory and enter the correct virtual environment/conda environment.*

 More info to be posted soon.
+Please submit an issue if you have any question(s), I will do my best to answer them.